 - Why trading stocks is more risky than trading options?

-- Put options as income protection
+- Using put options to buy as income protection

 Before analyzing option trading, we should understand how stock traders make money in the medium term.
 This is important because options are derivatives and they are traded in the market depending on the underlying asset price movement.